-Los Angeles Domestic Violence Defense Lawyer
+Los Angeles Domestic Violence Defense Lawyers

 Domestic violence is one of the most frowned-upon charges in California, and unfortunately, is also one of the most common.
 Even the lightest form of domestic violence, called “domestic battery” can have significant negative effects on your life and your ability to achieve and retain employment.
 Further, domestic violence crimes can affect your immigration status and cause deportation – even if you are only convicted of a misdemeanor.

 If you have been charged with a crime involving domestic violence, retaining legal counsel is crucial and can make the difference between jail time with a permanent blemish on your record, and the ability to carry on with your life.
 At Werksman Jackson & Quinn LLP, we have a very high success rate at getting domestic violence charges dropped or reduced.
 We frequently see innocent people wrongly accused, and we know exactly how to defend your rights and your innocence.
+For the defense that you need, call our firm at (213) 688-0460 today.

 There are two common charges of domestic violence with a spouse or intimate partner: